RitankJaikar/JavaScript-Full-Stack/ReactJS/README.md

 ---------------------------------------------------------------------------------------------------------------------------------

+## React Hook Form
-React Hook Form: It is a popular library in React that simplifies the process of managing forms, including their validation, submission, and handling of form state with key features including Minimal Re-renders, Integration with UI Libraries, Better Performance, Flexible and Scalable.
+It is a popular library in React that simplifies the process of managing forms, including their validation, submission, and handling of form state with key features including Minimal Re-renders, Integration with UI Libraries, Better Performance, Flexible and Scalable.
 - npm install react-hook-form,  e.g.
   import const { handleSubmit, register, control,  formState: {errors, isSubmitting}, watch, setValue, getValues } = useForm({
     defaultValues: {